andi-makes/andi-makes/README.md

 # Hello there, Andi here! 👋

-Electrical Engineer that shares his code on the internet.
+Electrical Engineer who shares his code on the internet.

 ## Check out: